Bal33p/HCXDumpTool-on-RasberryPi-Zero-W-Using-Onboard-Broadcom-Chip-HowTo/README.md

 https://www.raspberrypi.org/documentation/installation/installing-images/README.md

-I have a test Raspberry PI Zero W set up with the pins installed so I can connect using the PIUART and test my pinout for GPIO Support.
+I have a test Raspberry PI Zero W set up with the Header installed so I can connect using the PIUART and test my pinout for GPIO Support.
 Link for PIUART

 https://www.adafruit.com/product/3589?gclid=EAIaIQobChMI_vKNmsLr3QIVARFpCh31iQ_FEAQYBCABEgKi4PD_BwE